Craig’s Cruisers is a Blast, Indoors and Out

 I expected a smaller version of many competitor trampoline parks since Craig’s Cruisers has so much else to offer.

-Boy, was I wrong… there are trampolines galore, with boxes to jump from and side ramps for tricks.
-But that’s just the beginning.
+But there are trampolines galore here, with boxes to jump from and side ramps for tricks.

 Dodgeball was a favorite among my boys.
 Soft bright balls and bouncy trampolines provided had-to-drag-them-away fun for over an hour.

-The slam dunk basketball court helped me to relive my high school basketball days, except I could make a basket there with the help of the trampolines and I didn’t have to sit the bench.
-Even smaller kids have their own basketball and play area, safely away from other activities.
+The slam dunk basketball court was a highlight for me, and even smaller kids have their own basketball and play area, safely away from other activities.

 We hopped up a level to the foam block pits and giant pillow.
 I dare anyone to have the restraint not to run and jump into the giant vat of foam cubes.